SimonDanisch/OpenGL.jl/README.md

 At the moment, this has only been tested on a 2010 Macbook running Linux (Fedora 17) and a custom built PC desktop running Linux (Fedora 17).
 Have fun!

+#Loading and using images as textures

+1. Load the image using imread from Julia's image.jl file.
+2. Pass the image array into glimg (automatically exported when require("OpenGL") is evaluated).
+OpenGL expects upside-down, 1D image arrays in a BGR format and glimg performs the necessary conversion on the 3D image arrays produced by imread.
+3. Initialize an empty array of Uint8's to contain texture identifiers.
+For example, an Array(Uint8,3) should be created if you want to make three different textures.
+4. Continue with the typical OpenGL image/texture process.
+See Examples for 6, 7, 8, 9, and 10 for the relevant code.

 #Credit

 The VAST majority of work was done by Jasper den Ouden